olkitu/Nagios-Plugins/README.md

 # Nagios-Plugins

-All Nagios plugin supported Nagios and Icinga
+All Nagios plugin supported Nagios and Icinga2

+Download plugins to /usr/lib/nagios/plugins/ and add execute permission.